When is an insurance agency more than an insurance agency?

 When it’s a successful insurance agency.

-According to a recent article in Insurance Journal, firms are discovering that clients are no longer a “captive audience.”
+According to Insurance Journal, firms are discovering that clients are no longer a “captive audience.”
 In an increasingly competitive landscape, insurance consumers have a plethora of choices, and they’re looking for more than just low prices and broad coverage options.

 To truly differentiate themselves, foster consumer loyalty, and grow their businesses, agencies and brokerages must “provide the client with additional services and products that they cannot get from the rest of the insurance industry or other agencies in town: Services and products that the consumer needs and desires, or new ones that they don’t yet know that they ‘need.’”